 - blogging improves your SEO ranking – in turn, this delivers organic traffic to your website.

-- it connects you and your expertise to your niche (target customers.
+- it connects your blogging activities to your niche marketing (target customers).

-- provides valuable content to fuel your social media engagement.
+- provides valuable content to fuel social media engagement.

 - provides relevant and useful information to your potential customers – it can help them with their questions and problems.